abingham/traad/README.rst

 library.
 Rope is very powerful and does all of the things I'd like.
 Unfortunately, I could never find a satisfactory way of integrating it into emacs.
-The pymacs-based approaches never quite worked for me, and in any case they struck me as somehow incorrect.
+The pymacs-based approaches never quite worked for me, and in any case that approach struck me as somehow incorrect.

 So, in the spirit of open-source development, I decided to try my own approach.
 I wanted a way to access rope functionality without having